BUILT-IN MICROWAVE BUYING GUIDE

 The main difference between countertop and built-in microwaves is the installation.
 Countertop models are installed on your kitchen counters by simply plugging the appliance into a nearby outlet, while built-ins are installed directly into cabinets or walls in your kitchen.
 Learn more about different types of microwave ovens.

 You can mount your countertop microwave on a shelf or in a cabinet for a built-in look to conserve space.
-Trim kits from KitchenAid brand allow you to close any gaps around the appliance to create a seamless finish.
+Trim kits from KitchenAid brand allow you to close gaps around the appliance to help create a seamless finish.

 What is an Undercounter Microwave Oven Drawer Style?